GenericMappingTools/gmt/doc/rst/source/grd2cpt.rst

 **-L**\ *minlimit/maxlimit*
-    Limit range of cpt file to *minlimit/maxlimit*, and don't count data outside range when estimating CDF(Z).
+    Limit range of cpt file to *minlimit/maxlimit*, and don't count data outside this range when estimating CDF(Z).
 [Default uses min and max of data.]

 **-M**
     Overrule background, foreground, and NaN colors specified in the